© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Slapton chantry college is a scheduled monument protected by Historic England under reference 1011672.
 View the official record →

-Slapton Chantry College is a medieval foundation located in the parish of Slapton in Devon.
+Slapton Chantry College is a fourteenth-century foundation in Devon, established as an endowed religious institution to maintain priests for the performance of masses for the souls of its founders and benefactors.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011672.

 Slapton chantry college is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011672.